jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_2.rst

     # TypeError
     # SyntaxError

-  then I fix the line by changing "not_ and_" to or_
+  then I fix the line by changing "not_ and_" to "or_"

   .. code-block:: python